 Countries I’ve Visited

-Argentina, Australia, Brazil, Costa Rica, Ecuador, India, Indonesia, Iran, Japan, Kazakhstan, Malaysia, Nepal, New Zealand, Panama, Paraguay, Philippines, Romania, Sri Lanka, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates, United States, Uruguay, Viet Nam
+Argentina, Australia, Brazil, Costa Rica, Ecuador, India, Indonesia, Iran, Japan, Kazakhstan, Malaysia, Nepal, New Zealand, Panama, Paraguay, Philippines, Portugal, Romania, Sint Maarten (Dutch part), Sri Lanka, Taiwan, Thailand, Timor-Leste (East Timor), Turkey, Ukraine, United Arab Emirates, United States, Uruguay, Viet Nam

 Countries I’ve Lived In